Hariel007/Hariel007/README.md

 ##

-- 🔭 Currently working as back-end developer
+- 🔭 I am currently a student in the field of software development
 - 🌱 I’m currently learning Laravel
 - 📫 How to reach me: hariel06@outlook.com
 - 😄 Pronouns: ele/dele
-- ⚡ Fun fact: I like Front-End, reading and playing football.
+- ⚡ Fun fact: Reading and playing football.

 <div>